Stencyl/stencylpedia/chapter-6/tile-api.md

 The Tile API is a collection of functions that let you modify a scene's terrain at runtime.
 The Tile API is essential for games that dynamically generate terrain.
 Here's what the Tile API can do:

-* Change tile at a location
+* Change tile at a location.
-* Remove tile at a location
+* Remove tile at a location.
 * Determine whether a tile exists at a given location.
 * Determine what tile exists at a given location.
 Determine which collision group it belongs to.
 Determine which tileset it belongs to?